 While, the Peridot was only one salon in the whole of Washington, which was offering this unique pedicure service, the procedure is quite famous in countries like turkey and all of Asia.
 Salon owners argue that the procedure is quite safe and hygienic as the fish are completely harmless and do not cause any infections.

-Mississippi Garra Rufa Fish Regulation:
+Garra Rufa Fish Regulation:

 The Mississippi News center indicated the following:

 “FISH” PEDICURE – The use of fish in pedicures has recently been aired on “Good Morning America”.
 This “procedure” uses tiny carp to nibble away dead skin.
 The technique/procedure is prohibited in Mississippi where disinfection standards require that all instruments and supplies which have come in contact with a patron cannot be used on another patron until they have been properly cleaned and sanitized (Rule 808.I.)
-Further, Rule 809.II. requires that all instruments, materials, and supplies used in direct contact upon a patron, must be thoroughly cleaned with soap and water or other detergent, prior to disinfection.
+Further, Rule 809.II. requires that all instruments, materials, and supplies used in direct contact upon a patron, must be thoroughly cleaned with soap and water or other detergents, prior to disinfection.
 It is the opinion of the Board that the fish cannot be treated in such a manner.

-Tennessee Garra Rufa Fish Regulation:
+Garra Rufa Fish Regulation:

 Tennessee recently modified their sanitary rules by changing what defines animals allowed in an establishment: